 - Don’t take shoulders too far forward past your wrists.

 - Use a yoga wedge (like this), a rolled up mat, or a towel to take extra pressure off your wrists.

 - Place your knees on the ground to modify poses, as you build strength in wrists and shoulders.

-“Lower back pain (this has amazing reviews) is the most frequently cited yoga injury, due to rounding through the spine in poses like forward folds and downward dog, or keeping the legs too straight when going into a pose,” explains Betty Bonanno, yoga teacher and creator of YogiWear.
+“Lower back pain is the most frequently cited yoga injury, due to rounding through the spine in poses like forward folds and downward dog, or keeping the legs too straight when going into a pose,” explains Betty Bonanno, yoga teacher and creator of YogiWear.

 Additionally, it can hurt your SI (sacroiliac) joint, which connects the sacrum and bones of the pelvis, as well as supports the spine.
 Jai Sugrim, an NYC-based yoga teacher with more than 20 years of experience, says he sees this all the time with yogis.